Munds Park, Arizona: Pinewood Country Club

 Munds Park is home of the Pinewood Country Club, an 18-hole championship golf course.
 It is normally open from about Memorial Day through October.
 The clubhouse was constructed in the late 1950s and is home to two dining/event rooms, a restaurant, and a bar, plus it has a patio for outdoor seating.
 The club features a large driving range, chipping green, and putting green.
 The country club has a lightning warning system.

+Education

+Munds Park is within the Flagstaff Unified School District.
+The zoned secondary schools are Mount Elden Middle School and Flagstaff High School.